dmbarbour/wikilon/docs/AwelonLang.md

 Major design elements:

-* A scalable concrete environment, represented as a [log-structured merge tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) over [content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) with [prefix-aligned indexing](https://en.wikipedia.org/wiki/Radix_tree).
+* A scalable concrete codebase, represented as a [log-structured merge tree](https://en.wikipedia.org/wiki/Log-structured_merge-tree) over [content addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) with [prefix-aligned indexing](https://en.wikipedia.org/wiki/Radix_tree).
 This filesystem-like structure can support massive volumes, lazy downloads, incremental synchronizations, lightweight backups, atomic updates, and prefix-aligned sharing.
 Further, we can amortize physical storage and network costs within a community via proxy or [CDN](https://en.wikipedia.org/wiki/Content_delivery_network).

 * A [purely functional](https://en.wikipedia.org/wiki/Purely_functional_programming) language evaluated under [rewriting](https://en.wikipedia.org/wiki/Rewriting) semantics to encode structured data and computations.
 The intention is to simplify sharing, caching, multi-stage programming, and user ability to inspect and comprehend computation through deterministic replay and rendering intermediate and final terms.
 Static analysis is possible but not required by the language.

-* User interfaces leverage [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
-Users can graphically manipulate code or data through tables, graphs, forms, flow charts, maps, and sheet music.
-The editor should be extensible with user-defined widgets.
-Computed terms can use the same view widgets as source, and live data should result in live displays.
-Because all user actions are modeled as edits, we can uniformly support undo and transactional macro-edits.

-* Automation is achieved by defining [bots](https://en.wikipedia.org/wiki/Software_agent).
-Bots can access the network and manipulate the Awelon environment.
-Concretely, bots are modeled as transactions that repeat indefinitely, implicitly waiting when unproductive, operating on system variables for auxiliary state and effects.
-This design is fail-safe, resilient, idempotent, securable, extensible, and safe to modify at runtime - which further supports live coding, runtime upgrade, and robust process control.
+* Automation is achieved by defining [bots](https://en.wikipedia.org/wiki/Software_agent) in the dictionary.
+Bots operate on a transactional memory environment, which may reflect the codebase.
+Concretely, bots are modeled as transactions that repeat indefinitely, implicitly waiting when unproductive.
+Effects are asynchronous through manipulation of system variables, e.g. adding a task to a system queue or some data to a network output buffer.
+This design is fail-safe, resilient, idempotent, securable, extensible, and safe to modify at runtime - which is convenient for live coding, runtime upgrade, and robust administrative process control.

-Applications are modeled as users and bots operating in the shared environment.
-Users view and manipulate the environment through suitable projections.
-We can extend our projectional editor with widgets specific to an application's data model, enabling ad-hoc front-end GUIs.
-User requests or tasks are written into the environment where a bot would see them.
-Bots would operate on structured data.
-Frequently, we'll want to model the shared context as a first-class value.

-However, we may also model conventional web applications via bots interacting with the network.
-We might eventually bootstrap our projectional editors as web applications.
-And even without bot support, we can model many useful applications - REPLs, spreadsheets, forums, calculuators, image processing, simulators, document editors.
+* User interfaces leverage [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html) over the transactional memory environment and codebase.
+Through projections, users can manipulate code and state graphically through tables, graphs, forms, and widgets.
+Some projections may be application specific, where pushing a button adds a task to a queue.
+Where projections share variables, edits to one projection should reactively influence the others.
+Users can also transactionally edit multiple projections before commiting, which simplifies extensibility and input validation.
+Importantly, we can leverage the rewriting semantics of our language to provide a consistent user-interface for code and data.

+The Awelon language is a just one aspect of the Awelon system.
+Its lightweight syntax and local rewrite semantics are essential in context of Awelon's vision and design goals.
+In contrast, performance and static type safety were secondary concerns, although still valuable (and addressed below).

 ## Language Basics